- slide 1 of 3

 As a handy language learning tip, remember that teachers can help in a language classroom by:

-- providing extensive practise and recall opportunities to encourage learners to consolidate their learning into their long term memory, regardless of the learning styles they prefer
+- Providing extensive practice and recall opportunities to encourage learners to consolidate their learning into their long term memory, regardless of the learning styles they prefer

 Remember that although it is important to develop teaching strategies for visual learners, it is also important to consider if a student in your English language class has a problem with other sensory processing skills which could be masking a more significant problem.
 For example, some students with a central auditory processing disorder may show a strong preference for visual teaching methods when the real issue is the need to remediate and manage their disorder, not just the need to provide a visual teaching approach.